mortzdk/localStorage/README.md

 # Exceptions

 The polyfill does not handle any exceptions.
 Instead it just pass on the exception to the callee-function which then can choose to catch it.
-The cookie and flash solutions throws a new exception named CookieQuotaExceeded, UserDataQuotaExceeded and FlashQuotaExceeded, which are thrown when the data stored is greater than what is allowed for the solution.
+The cookie, userdata, and flash solutions throws a new exception named CookieQuotaExceeded, UserDataQuotaExceeded and FlashQuotaExceeded, which are thrown when the data stored is greater than what is allowed for the solution.